wadenick/docs/articles/multifactor-authentication/send-phone-message-hook-twilio.md

 Twilio provides two APIs for sending SMS messages:

   - [Programmable SMS](https://www.twilio.com/sms) is a flexible API designed to fully automate SMS communications.
-  - [Verify](https://www.twilio.com/verify) is an API designed to send one-time codes while hides the complexity of SMS delivery.
+  - [Verify](https://www.twilio.com/verify) is an API designed to send one-time codes.
+It simplifies SMS delivery by not requiring you to configure phone numbers or short-codes to deliver messages.

 Auth0 has built-in support for sending messages through Twilio using the Twilio Programmable SMS API.
 If you want to write your own custom logic for using that API, or you want to use Twilio Verify, you can configure SMS to use a Phone Message Hook.